-Organization for Security and Co-operation in Europe (OSCE) has listed arguments for self-regulation.
-They are referred below:
+Organization for Security and Co-operation in Europe (OSCE) lists arguments for self-regulation:

-Self-regulation benefits readers.
+- Self-regulation benefits readers.
 They can complain about articles for free – a legal process would be costly.
-Codes of ethics provide guidance on editorial standards, while complaint mechanisms offer a kind of “quality insurance”.
-Complaints launched with self-regulatory bodies come at no cost, unlike court proceedings.
-There are benefits for complaining politicians, such as the speedy resolution of disputes, and the satisfaction of seeing mistakes acknowledged publicly and voluntarily by the press.
+The resolution of disputes is quicker than in court, and the mistakes are acknowledged publicly by the press.

-Self-regulation adds to the independence of media, as the offenses journalists commit are punished by their colleagues, not state officials.
+Self-regulation increases the independence of media, as the offences journalists commit are punished by their colleagues, not by state officials.

-Self-regulation lessens the power of the state over media: when media has the responsibility to adhere to good journalistic practice for the sake of itself, and not for the sake of the state, the state does not need to interfere in the media’s activities so energetically.
+- Self-regulation reduces the power of the state over media: when media has the responsibility to adhere to good journalistic practice for the sake of itself, the state does not need to interfere in its activities so energetically.
 Self-regulation thus secures the independence and quality of journalism.
-Self-regulation is not a question of self-censorship, but on the contrary of the endeavor to secure conditions that are beneficial to the realization of freedom of speech.
+Self-regulation is not a question of self-censorship, but of the endeavour to secure conditions beneficial to the realisation of the freedom of speech.
 It is about establishing minimum principles on ethics, accuracy, personal rights and so on, while fully preserving editorial freedom on what to report and what opinions to express.

 - Self-regulation benefits democracy.
 Democracy is about a shared culture of disputing in a rational and fair manner.
-Governments, even if freely elected, are participants in the political contest and therefore are not best-suited to enforce rationality and fairness.
+Governments, even if freely elected, are participants in a political contest, and therefore not best-suited to enforcing rationality and fairness.
 Media self-regulation is an effort to impose democracy’s political culture, independent of political forces.
 It also advances the transition from a government-owned, state-controlled press to one owned and controlled by civil society.